LoqmanSamani/protein-fold/α_fold/medium.md

 In the context of protein structure, a diverse set of 20 unique amino acids (analogous to words) in each sequence plays a vital role in determining distinct folding patterns.
 It is essential to gather detailed information about each residue and understand how they interact with neighboring residues.
 This comprehensive knowledge is crucial for inferring higher-order structures such as secondary, tertiary, and quaternary structures in proteins.
-To gain this necessary information alphafold defines **axial self-attention** in the MSA representation transformer and **triangular self-attention** in the pair representation transformer.
+To gain this necessary information alphafold defines **axial self-attention** (Figure 2.
+3 & 4)in the MSA representation transformer and **triangular self-attention** (Figure 2.
+9 & 10) in the pair representation transformer.

 ##### axial self-attention in the MSA stack

-The initial step in the Evoformer's self-attention mechanism involves creating three vectors—query (q), key (k), and value (v)—from each row (row-attention) or column (column-attention) of the embedded MSA-representation.
+The initial step in the Evoformer's self-attention mechanism involves creating three vectors—query (q), key (k), and value (v)—from each row (row-attention, Figure 2.
+3) or column (column-attention, Figure 2.
+4) of the embedded MSA-representation.
 For each vector, a corresponding weight matrix (Wq, Wk, and Wv) is employed, and these matrices are then multiplied by the embedded MSA (X) to generate the Q, K, and V matrices.
 This procedure is known as positional encoding, wherein a matrix of weights is added to each input embedding.
 The positional encoding matrix adheres to a specific pattern learned by the model, aiding in determining the position of each residue or the distance between different residues in the sequence.